egaga/openvim/README.md

 Vim is considered to be very useful but can feel devastatingly opaque at first.
 Hopefully this tutorial makes people feel more comfortable to give it a chance.

 OpenVim is based on a custom engine that interprets vim commands.
-Fun fact: the engine operates directly on the dom but can be easily refactored to a model that is not view-dependent.
+Fun fact: the engine operates directly on the dom but could be easily refactored to a model that is not view-dependent.

 ## How to help?